-Background: Psoriasis is one of the most common skin diseases in human and affected a major population
+Aim: Psoriasis is one of the most common skin diseases in humans and affects a major population

 worldwide.
 The aim of the present study is to evaluate the efficacy of selected polyherbal formulations

 Methods: Samples were collected from the scalp, behind the ears, chest and back of the patients.